armanriazi/armanriazi.github.io/docs/services.md

     === "Teaching Rust"

         How to learn quickly ?
-I have the pleasure of introducing a repository that has more than 400 samples and has collected more than six significant references.
-I made a customised online book that contains md-files, and you can search for any gathered concept.
+I have the pleasure of introducing a repository that has over 600 samples and has collected more than six significant references.
+I made a customised online book that contains md-files, and you can search for any gathered concepts.
         I was wondering if you wanted to contact me.
 To gain access online, books with codes have a value of $100.
         * [Rust-All-In-One-Private](https://github.com/armanriazi/rust-all-in-one)